One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Defenses

 \subsection{Training-Time Adversarial Defense}

 Current training-time adversarial defenses can be categorized into Adversarial Training, Robust Neural Network Architecture, Robust Self-Training, and Ensemble Model \cite{costa2024deep, croce2021robustbench}.
 We use the implementation from RobustBench \cite{croce2021robustbench} on CIFAR-10 to evaluate all these methods.
 We evaluate these methods based on Clean Accuracy (CA), Attack Success Rate (ASR), and Robust Accuracy (RA), where RA measures the accuracy of correctly labeled perturbed images.
+In the related backdoor setting, CLIP has also served as a weak but clean reference for entropy-based separation of poisoned training data before guided retraining \cite{xu2025clip}.
+Although that defense addresses training-set poisoning rather than our inference-time perturbations, it demonstrates the value of VLMs as external semantic references.

 \textbf{Adversarial Training.} The adversarial training process involves two steps: generating untargeted adversarial examples with an \(l_{\infty}\)-norm of \(\frac{8}{255}\) and retraining the model with these examples to enhance classification performance.
 We test four methods: Improved Kullback-Leibler (IKL) \cite{cui2023decoupled}, Diffusion Models Improved Adversarial Training (DMI-AT) \cite{wang2023better}, Fixing Data Augmentation (FixAug) \cite{rebuffi2021fixing}, and Dynamics-aware Robust Training (DyART) \cite{xu2023exploring}.